Leon Pericles - West Australian Fine Artist

-For any sales enquiries or further information see our contact page.
+For sales or further information, please see enquiries.

 Born in Western Australia in 1949 of Greek and Anglo-lrish ancestry, Leon spent his formative years in the outback town of Meekatharra where his father was a hotel licensee.
 His interest in art began early.